The nimbl Prepaid Mastercard® Card Agreement

 7.6 There are some circumstances where Merchants may not be able to seek authorisation from us for the full value of the transaction.
 In such circumstances you should ensure the Child Account has sufficient funds available to complete the transaction.
 For example: Contactless ticketing on barriers at Transport for London.

 7.7 A Card cannot be used in situations where it is not possible to obtain online authorisation that a Cardholder has sufficient balance for the transaction.
-For example: transactions on trains, ships, and some inflight purposes.
+For example: transactions on trains, ships, and some inflight purchases.

 7.8 A Card cannot be used at self service petrol pumps, it can be used to pay by taking it to the cashier.